Tane Parata: Introduction and love-triangle

 Tane decides to buy a house in Summer Bay for the Paratas to live in.
 His family move out of John Palmer (Shane Withington) and Marilyn Chambers' (Emily Symons) house.
 Browne believed his character wanted to settle down in Summer Bay.
 Once they settle in, Tane decides to throw a traditional Kiwi hangi party to signify the positive changes he is making in his life.
 They invite the town's local residents but an accident occurs at the party.
 John does not trust the Paratas and attends the party to watch over Marilyn.
 The event is ruined when John collapses with a brain aneurysm.

 When Leah Patterson-Baker (Ada Nicodemou) is attacked during a robbery at the Diner, local police officer, Colby Thorne (Tim Franklin) suspects the Paratas were involved.
 Nikau panics when he thinks he will be arrested for the crime and steals Tori Morgan's (Penny McNamee) car to getaway.
 He is shocked to discover that Tori's baby, Grace is a passenger and fears he will be arrested for abduction.
 Tane and Ari decide to help Nikau and cover up his crime.
 They return Grace anonymously to Tori's home and remove evidence of Nikau stealing her car.
 Nikau is later taken in for questioning about the robbery and they believe Colby has developed a vendetta against the Paratas.
 Kipa-Williams told Cullen that Colby believes Tane is the culprit but goes after Nikau.
 He believed that Colby was jealous because he previously dated Mackenzie.
-Nikau choses to remain silent when questioned on his lawyer's advice and is free to leave.
+Nikau chooses to remain silent when questioned on his lawyer's advice and is free to leave.
 Gemma decides to return to New Zealand and grieve Mikaere's death.
 She convinces her family to join her, to get gain some respite from the police.
 Colby discovers their plans and orders a block on Tane, Ari and Nikau's passports.
 At border control, the trio are forced to remain behind and Gemma leaves.
 Kipa-Williams concluded that it was story with many possible outcomes, which could result in any of the Parata men being jailed.

 When they return to Summer Bay, the Paratas decide to farewell and honour Mikaere's memory by performing a traditional haka.
 The trio go to the local beach and perform the Haka, something which required the actors to portray correctly.
 Kipa-Williams revealed that the ceremony was difficult to film and required multiple takes to get right.
 He explained that "it's an act of love and honour in a way only Māori can express themselves."
 Kipa-Williams branded it a "first" for the show and "not to be missed" scenes.
 Mackenzie also watches them perform the haka and becomes fixated on watching Tane, despite romancing Ari.